 5. Seismic Hazard on the Seismically Active Volcanic Pajarito Plateau.
 A 2007 report described a 50% increase in the seismic hazard at LANL.
 It identified many deficiencies in the knowledge of the seismic hazard and made recommendations for further field studies.
 It also identified the failure of DOE/LANL to install and operate a reliable network of seismic instruments (seismometers) to accurately monitor the seismic hazard from ground motions.
 The current network consists of uncalibrated seismometers at only three locations.
-We need a network of seismometers at appropriate locations that will collect accurate real-time -data and serve as an early warning system.

-I object to NMED allowing DOE/LANL to continue hazardous waste operations without the necessary field studies and without a reliable network of seismometers.
+I object to NMED allowing DOF/LANL to continue hazardous waste operations without the necessary field studies and without a reliable network of seismometers.
 NMED must conduct a full investigation into the recommendations of these seismic reviews before the permit is finalized.